-- New World Symphony Garage Project Replacement parking as part of the Sound Space Project.
-Pursuant to the direction of the City Commission, the proposed design of the parking facility maximizes the total number of available spaces at 644 spaces.
-Pursuant to the development and lease agreement for the Sound Space Project, the New World Symphony is responsible for building replacement parking in order to mitigate the impact to surrounding business and retail uses that currently utilize the surface parking lots which comprise the development site. - New World Symphony Park Project A new park which is an integral component of the overall Master Plan involving the New World Symphony Sound Space Project.
-The park will become a key attraction for residents and visitors alike. - The Little Stage Complex Project Includes planning, programming, design, bid and award and construction administration, restoration and/or rehabilitation of the Little Stage Theater (Acorn Theater), Carl Fisher Clubhouse, Outdoor Dance Plaza / Bandshell, and associated walkway areas adjacent to these facilities to accommodate pedestrian circulation and limited vehicular routes as necessary. - Lincoln Road Project Design, development, and construction of certain improvements to a portion of Lincoln Road Mall, between Lenox Avenue and Alton Road, including, without limitation, streetscape, street furniture, landscaping, decorative fountains/water features, and corresponding lighting, irrigation, and drainage systems, and which includes the closure of the aforestated portion of Lincoln Road Mall to vehicular traffic, and design, development, and construction of a new public pedestrian plaza, extending the pedestrian portion of Lincoln Road Mall further to the west (to include the referenced area between Lenox Avenue and Alton Road). - Botanical Garden This project is for Phase II of renovations to the Garden Center.
+- New World Symphony Garage Project -The Frank Gehry-designed Pennsylvania Avenue public parking garage just west of the New World Symphony (NWS).
+This fully self-serve garage features 550 parking spaces and approximately 8,000 square feet of first class retail space.
+The garage provides access to the NWS via a third floor covered walkway and is illuminated with LED lights at night that coordinate in color with lights on the protruding sunshade from NWS's north façade. - New World Symphony Park Project The partnership between the City and the New World Symphony (the "Symphony") have resulted in the New World Center; a new, state of the art performance and recording facility which opened in February 2011 on City-owned land, with the adjacent City owned 2.85 acre park, SoundScape, which features a 7,000 square foot projection wall on the eastern front of the New World building.
+Complete with a world-class audio system, ExoStage after dark provides a canvas for video art, music, film and simulcasts of concerts playing inside the New World Center.
+This facility is a technological wonder designed by celebrity architect Frank Gehry and the first of its kind in the world. - Maze Project The Collins Park area was selected as one of the specific areas where public art would be incorporated and prioritized.
+The public, as well as the Collins Park Neighborhood Association and the Collins Park Oversight Committee all endorsed the concept of public art in Collins Park.
+Subsequently, a call to artists was completed and "The Maze" was chosen. - Lincoln Road Project Design, development, and construction of certain improvements to a portion of Lincoln Road Mall, between Lenox Avenue and Alton Road, including, without limitation, streetscape, street furniture, landscaping, decorative fountains/water features, and corresponding lighting, irrigation, and drainage systems, and which includes the closure of the aforestated portion of Lincoln Road Mall to vehicular traffic, and design, development, and construction of a new public pedestrian plaza, extending the pedestrian portion of Lincoln Road Mall further to the west (to include the referenced area between Lenox Avenue and Alton Road). - Botanical Garden This project is for Phase II of renovations to the Garden Center.
 Phase I improvements, which are complete, included new fencing, new roof with related asbestos abatement, restroom renovations, exterior paint, new doors, trash cans, benches and other site furnishings.
-The Phase II project will include renovations to the building, entry, patio roof, pergola, maintenance area, site improvements, lighting, signage, planting, irrigation, interior renovations and interior acoustic improvements.
+The Phase II project will include renovations to the building, entry, patio roof, pergola, maintenance area, site improvements, lighting, signage, planting, irrigation, interior renovations and interior acoustic improvements. - Collins Park Rotunda and Collins Park Children's Feature This project is for the renovation and redesign of Collins Park on the west side of Collins Avenue (approx. 4.5 acres) per Cultural Campus Master Plan after the demolition of the existing library.
+The Children's Feature portion is for the construction of a child oriented art/interactive feature as part of the Collins Park project.
+The project will complement the previously approved Collins Park project and will provide a needed children's space within the Collins Park/Oceanfront Neighborhood.